OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 Scenario: Widthdraw less than balance
 Given I have 1000$ in my bank account
 When I withdraw 300$
-Then the withdraw operation should be successful
+Then the withdraw is successful
 And my final balance should be $700

 Scenario: Widthdraw more than balance

 Given I have 1000$ in my bank account
 When I withdraw 1300$
-Then the withdraw operation should be failed
+Then the withdraw failed
 And my final balance should be $1000
 ```